NicolasMachadoCarmonax/aws-cdk-app/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to the Carbee Cloud Infrastructre

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This is a project built with the AWS CDK, this is infrastrucure as code, so it can be run in any aws account and it will build the services accordingly.

 ## Useful commands